euphonie/study-notes/Other/ICU Certification/Intermediate (Level 2).md

 ## Tosses

 - Up to 4 bases for a toss.
 One base must be behind the top.
 - Tosses must be performed all having feet on surface must land in a cradle position.
-At least 3 original basses must catch and
+At least 3 original basses must catch the top and remain stationary.
+- No flipping, twisting, inverted or traveling tosses are allowed.
+- Only straight ride for body position.
+No exaggerated archs.
+- While straight body ride motions can be salute, blowing a kiss t

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMxMDcwODc4LDY1NDgzMDc1MSw3MTk4MT
-UzOCwtMTE3ODc2MjA2OSw3MzA5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbLTgxNTQxMTEyNCw2NTQ4MzA3NTEsNzE5OD
+E1MzgsLTExNzg3NjIwNjksNzMwOTk4MTE2XX0=
 -->